Gokoku shrines: After WWII

 Perhaps due to the lapse of the law and the suggestion of Hideo Kishimoto Tokyo Imperial University, then assistant professor of the Faculty of Letters, some Gokoku Shrines began to dedicate other deities than Yasukuni Shrine to be enshrined in the Gokoku Shrines.
 In total, there are 23 Gokoku Shrines enshrining local greats and Self Defense Force officers who died in the line of duty in Sapporo, Akita, Niigata, Fukushima, Tochigi, Yamanashi, Nagano, Toyama, Ishikawa, Fukui, Matsue, Ehime, Kagawa, Tokushima, Kochi, Yamaguchi, Saga, Oita, Nagasaki, Kumamoto, Miyazaki, Kagoshima and Okinawa.

 According to "A Consideration of the Enshrinement of Martyred Self-Defense Forces at Gokoku Shrine" by Daishi Shimaya, "In most Gokoku Shrines, when deities other than Yasukuni Shrine are enshrined, they are enshrined in a separate deity body from the main shrine, and are clearly distinguished.
 This is a clear distinction.

 In 1960, Emperor Showa and Empress Kōjun bestowed the sacred objects to 52 shrines of the Gokoku Shrines throughout Japan, and since then the gifts have continued every 10 years since 1945.

-Since its establishment, Gokoku Shrine has been supported operationally and financially mainly by the Bereaved Families Association and the War Alumni Association of the war dead.
-However, as the number of bereaved families and war comrades who had direct knowledge of the war dead has aged, the number has been decreasing, and it is expected that more Gokoku Shrines will be hit by financial crisis.
-For this reason, the former designated Gokoku Shrines have established a reverence and veneration association.
-The Meguro Gokoku Shrine in Tokyo Meguro Ward, which existed in Gohonki, was managed by the Meguro Gokoku Shrine Venerable Society established in October 1959 (1959), but since the officers had passed away and no one took over management, the shrine was sold to a Meguro Ward external The building was demolished in May 2008 (Heisei20) after an audit pointed out that the building had been destroyed.